jitsi/handbook/docs/dev-guide/configuration.md

 Specify the settings for video quality optimizations on the client.

 Properties:
-* `codecPreferenceOrder` - Provides a way to set the codec preference on desktop based endpoints.
+* `codecPreferenceOrder` - Provides a way to set the codec preference on desktop-based endpoints.
-* `mobileCodecPreferenceOrder` - Provides a way to set the codec preference on mobile devices, both on RN and mobile browser based endpoints.
+* `mobileCodecPreferenceOrder` - Provides a way to set the codec preference on mobile devices, both on RN and mobile browser-based endpoints.
 * `disabledCodec` - __DEPRECATED__ Use `codecPreferenceOrder` or `mobileCodecPreferenceOrder` instead.
 * `preferredCodec` - __DEPRECATED__ Use `codecPreferenceOrder` or `mobileCodecPreferenceOrder` instead.
 * `maxBitratesVideo` - Provides a way to configure the maximum bitrates that will be enforced on the simulcast streams for video tracks.
-The keys in the object represent the type of the stream (LD, SD or HD) and the values are the max.bitrates to be set on that particular type of stream.
+The keys in the object represent the type of stream (LD, SD, or HD), and the values are the max.bitrates to be set on that particular type of stream.
 The actual send may vary based on the available bandwidth calculated by the browser, but it will be capped by the values specified here.
-    This is currently not implemented on app based clients on mobile.
+    This is currently not implemented on app-based clients on mobile.
 * `minHeightForQualityLvl` - The options can be used to override default thresholds of video thumbnail heights corresponding to the video quality levels used in the application.
-At the time of this writing the allowed levels are:
+At the time of this writing, the allowed levels are:
-    *    `low` - for the low quality level (180p at the time of this writing)
+    *    `low` - for the low-quality level (180p at the time of this writing)
     *    `standard` - for the medium quality level (360p)
-    *    `high` - for the high quality level (720p)
+    *    `high` - for the high-quality level (720p)

     The keys should be positive numbers which represent the minimal thumbnail height for the quality level.
     With the default config value below the application will use 'low' quality until the thumbnails are